fuzzymfx/oldblog/src/pages/IssuesWithSovereignWallet.md

 	The platform introduced doesn't have gas fees.
 Gas fees were a means of generating revenue for a miner, but having no gas fees implies that the bank and the infrastructure has to spend money on electricity and computing resources to validate transactions.
 The platform doesn't have to spend money on electricity and computing resources to validate transactions.
 It doesn't make sense to have a platform which makes you spend money on electricity and computing resources just to validate transactions.

 	Let us again take the example of India.
 Cryptocurrencies when made legal in India would have a 30% conversion fee, you'd have to pay 30% tax to the government for converting the cryptocurrency.
 It wouldn't make sense for India to allow the platform to run without a conversion fee.
 Also, there are a lot of other, well established platforms playing in the same field and pitching and hitting hard in these areas. *(CoinDCX, Coinbase, etc)*

+1. **Present operating scenario in foreign exchanges platforms .** The existing exchange platforms are extremely secure, well-established and highly efficient.
+The working and operation of these platforms are governed by international laws.
+The current implementation of Sovereign Wallet doesn't include any gas fees for transactions.
+It'd either have to tie up with an exchange platform or would have to come up with some other way to convince a country to let it handle all of it's transactions.
+Either way it would be both cost ineffective solutions.
+With private blockchains and 0 gas fees Sovereign Wallet will be having a hard time trying to carry out free transactions across the globe.
+The organization, at first, would have to pay for the mining and electricity and on top of that would have to pay the cross border payment fees too.

 ## A better direction

-There might exist better, more effecient solutions to the above problems but two of them may have these similar approaches:
+There might exist better, more efficient solutions to the above problems but two of them may have these similar approaches:

 1. **Introduce a public blockchain** This solves the problem of spending money on validating transactions.
 Miners can validate transactions and the government/ bank can verify the transactions.
 This would be a huge bump in security, transparency and cost efficiency.